induktio/thinker/Technical.md

 Patching OpenSMACX to work with Thinker
 =======================================
-Due to the simplicity of Thinker's loading method, [OpenSMACX](https://github.com/b-casey/OpenSMACX/) can be patched manually in a hex editor to also load Thinker at startup.
+Due to the simplicity of Thinker's loading method, [OpenSMACX](https://github.com/b-casey/OpenSMACX/) or the default terranx.exe can be patched manually in a hex editor to also load Thinker at startup.

-Note that this combination of patches is not fully tested and some glitches may appear in the game that are not present in the standard game binary.
-After patching, OpenSMACX binary will not start unless Windows can also be load thinker.dll from the same folder.
+Note that this combination of patches is not fully tested and some issues may appear due to the combination of these binaries.
+After patching, OpenSMACX binary will not start unless Windows can also load thinker.dll from the same folder.

-1. Open `terranx_opensmacx_v0.2.1.exe` (or latest release) in a hex editor
+1. Open `terranx_opensmacx_v0.2.1.exe` (or latest release) in a hex editor.
 2. Replace any string `SHELL32.dll` with `thinker.dll`
-3. Replace any string `ShellExecuteA` with `ThinkerDecide`
+3. Replace any string `ShellExecuteA` with `ThinkerModule`
-4. Move all exe and dll files to the same folder with Alpha Centauri
+4. Move all exe and dll files to the same folder with Alpha Centauri.

 Thinker should now start along with OpenSMACX.
 Thinker version should always be visible in the game version menu (Ctrl+F4).
 If this is not the case, Thinker did not start correctly with the game.